If you live in the state of Illinois, it’s important to be up-to-date on the status of your driver’s license.

 Payment procedures can be completed by electronic payment providers like Visa, MasterCard, Discover, or American Express.
 A payment processor fee will be charged for all transactions.

-To Renew Online as a Safe Driver
+How to Renew Your Driver’s License Online as a Safe Driver

 - You need to have a renewal form, with a renewal authorization number.